kisielo85/pixel_finder/README.md

 ### trophies
 every pixel can get only one first_placer and one final_canvas trophy<br>
-I made a script that checked all the pixels, and made a table showing who got trophies on every pixel<br>
+I made a script that checked all pixels, and made a table showing who got trophies on each one<br>
 ![image](https://user-images.githubusercontent.com/33911808/173190055-456c892d-72d5-45e8-a071-5aec0e44c633.png)

 if I want to check for example 69,420:<br>